Additional Information#

 • HARQ re-transmission is non-adaptive: the same scheduling solution (PRB allocation, layer and MCS selection) for the original transmissions is always reused for the HARQ re-transmissions.
 Further improvement is possible by employing advanced algorithms that may alter the scheduling decisions for re-transmissions and will be considered in future releases.

-• layer selection is sub-optimal: given that the beamforming is not applied yet, the current layer selection algorithm has not been optimized.
+• layer selection is suboptimal: the current layer selection algorithm has not been optimized.
 An improved data transmission performance can be expected by employing a layer selection algorithm tailored to the lack of beamforming.
-AODT will offer optimal a beamforming-aware layer selection algorithm when beamforming is fully supported.
+AODT will offer an optimal and beamforming-aware layer selection algorithm when beamforming is fully supported.

-• MCS selection: currently, the MCS selection algorithm relies on SINR-to-MCS lookup table derived for single-layer transmissions under AWGN channel.
-The SINR-to-MCS mappings in this lookup table may not be accurate for transmissions with more than one layer.
-This can be improved using separate SINR-to-MCS lookup tables for different numbers of layers and different channel characteristics.
+• MCS selection: currently, the MCS selection algorithm relies on a SINR-to-MCS lookup table derived for single-layer transmissions under an AWGN channel.
+The SINR-to-MCS mappings in this lookup table may not be accurate for transmissions with multiple layers.
+This can be improved using separate SINR-to-MCS lookup tables for different numbers of layers and other channel characteristics.

 Database schemas#